Auerilas/2019_Fall_Intro-to-Stats/README.md

-# 2019_Fall_Intro-to-Stats
+# 2019 Fall - Introduction to Statistics

-Intro to stats for Fall 2019
+This repository contains the lab and quiz notebooks for Introduction to Statistics.